MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 The operational traffic isolated in a separate virtual network.
 Because the AKS cluster's API service is private in this architecture, all deployment and operational traffic must also come from private resources such as self-hosted build agents and jump boxes.
 Those resources are deployed in a separate virtual network with direct connectivity to the application resources through their own set of private endpoints.
 The build agents and jump boxes are in separate subnets.

-Both operations need to access global PaaS services as well as those in the regional stamp.
+Both operations need to access PaaS services that are located globally and within the regional stamp.
 Similar to the regional stamp virtual network, a dedicated subnet is created for the private endpoints to PaaS services.
 NSG on this subnet makes sure ingress traffic is allowed only from the management and deployment subnets.

 ![Diagram showing the management network flow](./images/mission-critical-network-ingress.png)